-Assuming you want the space around the circle to be white, use the bucket fill as demonstrated in the image below to fill in the black areas.
+I assume you want the space around the circle to be white.
+If so, use the bucket fill as demonstrated in the image below to fill in the black areas.
 Try experimenting with different colours to see what best complements your image.

-Now, all that’s left is to crop the image square and save it.
+Now, all you have to do is to crop the image square and save it.

 Here you have it, your very own little globe!

 Don’t forget to share your own results!

 Thank you for reading...

 if you want to capture breathtaking images, without the frustration of a complicated camera.